 Children's Vision Screening

-Prevent Blindness America has the only national program that trains and certifies people around the country to conduct screenings that find vision problems in preschool and school-age children.
+Prevent Blindness has the only national program that trains and certifies people around the country to conduct screenings that find vision problems in preschool and school-age children.
 Our screening procedures are recommended by many of the nation's leading children's eye care professionals and researchers.

 Why do children need vision screenings? ►Why do children need vision screenings? ▼

 Young children with vision problems often do not know that the way they see the world is not the way everyone sees it.
 Yet vision problems affect one in 20 preschoolers.
 They also affect one in four school children.
 Without early detection and treatment, children's vision problems can lead to: